danfuzz/samizdat/doc/language-guide/04-operators.md

 of the apply expression is the same as the result of the function call.
 If the function call returns void, then the expression's result is also void.

-If any of the arguments evaluates to void, then subsequent arguments are not evaluated, the function isn't called, and the expression yields void.
+If an argument evaluates to void, then this causes an immmediate error (terminating the runtime), *unless* that argument is prefixed with the `&` operator (see `Void contagion`, below).
+In the latter case, the function isn't called, and the expression yields void.

 In order to make it convenient to define control-structure-like functions, any number of block closure literals may follow the closing parenthesis.
 All